alebuo/react-bootstrap5-localstorage/README.md

 ## How does it work?

-The waitlist is visible and provides the functionality to delete the joined data, including the DNI and name.
+The waitlist keeping the data in localStorage and provides the functionality to delete the joined data, including the DNI and name.

 ### Thanks! 🙌